thepluck/buildnruncpp/README.md

 - Compile these files with g++.

+- Building:
   Windows:
     - Add the directory contains the excutable files to path.

   Ubuntu
-  - Add the excutable files to /usr/bin //
+    - Add the excutable files to /usr/bin.

-- Read the comment in these files for usage
+- Usage: Read the comment in these files.